Follow us on Twitter here for more updates, student work, inspiration and events!

 “ …Art develops spiritual values and contributes a wider understanding to the experience of life, which helps to build a balanced personality”.

 About the Department

 Practical demonstrations and specialised workshops are central to the teaching ethos of the department providing an effective means of introducing new skills and techniques whilst nurturing confidence and creativity.
 Teaching and Learning is a key focus of the department.
-The subject is very popular, with a very high uptake at GCSE and A level.
-Results at GCSE and A Level have been very impressive and we believe that all students can achieve in the subject.
+The subjects are very popular, with a very high uptake at GCSE and A level year upon year.
+Results at GCSE and A Level are very impressive, and we believe all students can achieve in the subject.

-Back in February 2013, the Edexcel exam board used all of the 2012 GCSE work as examples of good practice in their UK moderator’s standardisation meeting at Warwick University.
+Back in February 2013, the Pearson exam board used all our 2012 GCSE work as examples of good practice in their UK moderator’s standardisation meeting at Warwick University.
 This was a special and notable accolade for the department and for Wymondham High Academy.

 Extra-Curricular / Educational Visits